michaels2533/swe-2-5-solo-project_palette-picker/README.md

 - [ ] Each palette has a banner along the bottom with the name of the temperature
 - [ ] Each palette has a banner along the bottom that is colored by the temperature
   - (gray = neutral, red = warm, blue = cool)
-- [ ] Palettes appear next to each other in a grid-like pattern (flex or grid presentations fine)
+- [ ] Palettes appear next to each other in an organized, responsive, well-spaced layout (flex or grid presentations fine)

 ### layout: Accessibility
 - [ ] The form has an `aria-label` or `aria-labelledby` attribute that describes the form